sequenceiq/slider/src/site/markdown/troubleshooting.md

 # Troubleshooting

-Hoya can be tricky to start using, because it combines the need to set up a YARN application, with the need to have an HBase configuration that works
+Slider can be tricky to start using, because it combines the need to set up a YARN application, with the need to have an HBase configuration that works

 ### Common problems

-## Classpath for Hoya AM wrong
+## Classpath for Slider AM wrong

-The Hoya Application Master, the "Hoya AM" builds up its classpath from those JARs it has locally, and the JARS pre-installed on the classpath
+The Slider Application Master, the "Slider AM" builds up its classpath from those JARs it has locally, and the JARS pre-installed on the classpath

 This often surfaces in an exception that can be summarized as